run-ai/docs/docs/Administrator/tools/launch-job-via-yaml.md

 to submit the job.

 !!!
 Note
+    * You can use either a regular `Job` or `RunaiJob`.
+The later is a Run:AI object which solves various Kubernetes Bugs and provides a better naming for multiple pods in Hyper-Parameter Optimization scenarios
-    The [runai submit](../../Researcher/cli-reference/runai-submit.md) CLI command includes many more flags.
+    * The [runai submit](../../Researcher/cli-reference/runai-submit.md) CLI command includes many more flags.
 These flags can be correlated to Kubernetes API functions and added to the YAML above.

 ### Build jobs